Gennady Golovkin: Boxing style

-Training style
+Training

 Golovkin is known for his hard sparring sessions, in which he often sparred with much larger opponents.
-His biggest sparring partner was a heavyweight, "Vicious" Vincent Thompson, who was a 243 lb prospect with a 13–0 professional record at the time.
-Golovkin's other notable regular sparring partners include Darnell Boone, David Benavidez, and brothers John and Julius Jackson.
-He occasionally sparred with Canelo Álvarez, Julio César Chávez Jr., Sergey Kovalev, Shane Mosley, Peter Quillin, and other top-ranked boxers.
-According to David Imoesiri, a heavyweight who worked as a sparring partner for Alexander Povetkin and completed six different training camps in Big Bear, sparred for a total of about a hundred rounds with Golovkin.
-Imoesiri said Golovkin routinely dispatched heavyweights and hit harder than Povetkin.

-Will Clemons, a cruiserweight, who worked with both Floyd Mayweather Jr. and Golovkin, said: "You know it's an experience of a lifetime, Floyd would definitely make you work, make you think a lot.
-'Triple G' make[s] you fear for your life.
-For real, that's the kind of power he has, and everything is hard from the jab. ...
-I wanted to feel that power, which I did, I got what I was asking for.
-Usually they make you wear rib protectors.
-My heart's had it I didn't wanna wear one, and then I learned my lesson.
-I got hit with a body shot that felt like ... it was a missile. ...
-It was a great experience to be in there with the hardest-hitting middleweight in history."
+Golovkin's notable regular sparring partners include Darnell Boone, David Benavidez, and brothers John and Julius Jackson.

-Golovkin's ex-trainer Abel Sanchez praised him for his work ethic and humbleness: "He has been that way since I first got him eight years ago.
+Golovkin's ex-trainer Abel Sanchez praised him for his work ethic and humility: "He has been that way since I first got him eight years ago.
 He is humble and shy guy, like you see him now, and it's actually pretty pleasant to be around somebody like that, who's not just 'foam at the mouth' and trying to say who he's gonna kill next."
 Sanchez also stated that until 2019 Golovkin did not have a strength and conditioning coach or a nutritionist, for he prefers a traditional cuisine and training regimen, and because of Sanchez's determination to not have any assistants: "Along the track of Gennady being who he has become, I would get consistently emails, and messages, and letters from coaches, and nutritionists, and strength and conditioning coaches, that would tell me that if I use them, and if I bring them in, they promised me that they can make Gennady 50% better than he is right now.
 Could you imagine that?
 We couldn't get fights before!
 If he was 50% better we wouldn't be able to get any fights!
 He would be destroying everybody, there would be nobody that he could fight."